 - Entrants must be financial members of the Marlborough Camera Club Inc.

 Members may enter up to TWO prints and TWO projected images each for the Natural History and Landscape competitions for a total of FOUR images in each.
 Two trophies are awarded for the Natural History competition, one for the best print, and one for the best digital image.
 There are two Landscape trophies, one for Digital and one for Prints.
-The competitions are ungraded but points are awarded as per normal competitions.
+Points are awarded as per normal competitions.
 For specific rules regarding landscape and natural history competitions, see the links at the bottom of this page.

 2. Print Submission Policy